-- 1 To elect Brian D. Murphy and Mary E. Gallagher to serve as Class I directors for a three-year term ending at the 2024 Annual Meeting of Stockholders and until their successors are elected and qualified. - 2 To ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as the independent registered public accountant of our company for the fiscal year ending April 30, 2022. - 3 To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- To elect I. Marie Wadecki and Gregory J. Gluchowski, Jr. to serve until their successors are elected and qualified at the 2023 Annual Meeting of Stockholders, subject to their earlier death, resignation, disqualification or removal. - 2 To ratify the appointment of Grant Thornton LLP, an independent registered public accounting firm, as the independent registered public accountant of our company for the fiscal year ending April 30, 2023. - 3 To adopt amendments to our certificate of incorporation to eliminate certain supermajority voting requirements. - 4 If properly presented, to consider and vote upon a stockholder proposal on the declassification of the Board of Directors. - To transact such other business as may properly come before the meeting or any adjournment or postponement thereof.